derekburgess/jaws/README.md

 `util/ne_test.py` -- Or `non-embedding test`, demonstrates the performance of raw packet analysis, for comparing against `etest.py` which performs the same test using embeddings.
 Does not include labels.
 Great for public demonstration.

-`util/view_starcoder.py` -- Uses a hardcoded packet example to return scatter plots that represent the activation and attention for all layers, or a specific layer, out of StarCoder.
+`util/overview.py` -- Uses a hardcoded packet example to return scatter plots that represent the hidden states and attentions for all layers, or a specific layer, out of StarCoder.
 Layer 40 is what we use for embeddings in the `transform_starcoder.py` script. *REQUIRES Huggingface access to StarCoder/Huggingface API key.

 `util/chum.py` -- This script in conjunction with `listener.py`, and any "remote server" (I've been testing with a free EC2 instance at no cost...), can help simulate "exfiltration events".
 In addition, the `neosea.py` script, when given this `IP address`, will label the data accordingly... either `BASE` or `CHUM`...